Jlisowskyy/AlkOS/README.md

         *   **string/** - String manipulation functions.
     *   **toolchains/** - CMake toolchain files for cross-compilation.
 *   **scripts/**
-    *   **actions/** - Scripts for performing useful operations on the repository (e.g., formatting, cleaning).
+    *   **actions/** - Wrappers for other scripts, that perform useful operations on the repository (e.g., formatting, cleaning, building, running).
     *   **env/** - Scripts for preparing, updating, and modifying the development and user environments.
     *   **install/** - Scripts for performing user operations like preparing ISO, compiling user versions, or installing the OS.
     *   **tests/** - Scripts and framework used to automatically test the project.
     *   **utils/** - Utility scripts to be sourced and used by other scripts.
+    *   **git-hooks/** - Git hooks for the project.
     *   `alkos_cli.bash` - Main CLI script for managing the project.
-    *   `conf.bash` - Configuration file (currently under development).
+    *   `conf.bash` - Configuration file.
+    *   `configure.bash` - Configuration script.

 ## 🛠️ Key Scripts

 *   `scripts/alkos_cli.bash` - Main CLI script that orchestrates the project.
 It can install dependencies, build the project, run it in QEMU, and more.
-*   `scripts/actions/prepare_env.bash` - Installs the development environment, including dependencies and the cross-compilation toolchain.
+*   `scripts/configure.bash` - Used to configure the project for a specific architecture and build type.
-*   `scripts/install/build_alkos.bash` - Builds the AlkOS kernel and creates an ISO image.
+*   `scripts/actions/build_alkos.bash` - Builds the AlkOS kernel and creates an ISO image.
-*   `scripts/install/run_alkos.bash` - Runs AlkOS in QEMU.
-*   `scripts/install/make_iso.bash`- Creates an ISO image from the built kernel and modules.
+*   `scripts/actions/make_iso.bash` - Creates an ISO image from the built kernel and modules.
+*   `scripts/actions/run_alkos.bash` - Runs AlkOS in QEMU.
 *   `scripts/actions/attach_to_qemu_gdb.bash` - Attaches GDB to a running QEMU instance for debugging the kernel.
-*   `scripts/actions/apply_clang_format.bash`- Applies clang-format to the source code to maintain consistent code style.
+*   `scripts/actions/apply_clang_format.bash` - Applies clang-format to the source code to maintain consistent code style.
-*   `scripts/tests/test_framework/main.py` - Entry point for the test framework.
+*   `scripts/tests/runner.py` - Entry point for the test framework.
+*   `scripts/env/build_cross_compile.bash` - Script for building the cross-compiler.
+*   `scripts/git-hooks/setup-hooks.bash` - Script for setting up git hooks.
+*   `scripts/git-hooks/pre-commit` - Pre-commit hook for clang-format.

 ## Getting Started